Glossary

 Dividends

 Dividends are generally payments made to owners of a company.
-These payments can be in the form of cash or the issuance of additional Stock.
+These payments can be in the form of cash or the issuance of additional stock.
 Dividends are generally used as a way to allow the owners to participate in the profits generated by the company.

 Document